 Last year, we visited Dunfermline on a whim (and it had nothing to do with the fact it’s now got a Tim Hortons, although that was a very pleasant bonus) and very quickly fell in love with Dunfermline Abbey before seriously warming to the town itself.
 Because this post is about coastal towns, I won’t focus too much on Dunfermline, although it’s only three miles from the coast.

-But it’s a fascinating place to visit – Robert The Bruce is buried in the Abbey (minus his heart – you can find that at Melrose Abbey down in the Borders), and Dunfermline was once the capital of Scotland.
+It’s a fascinating place to visit, though – Robert The Bruce is buried in the Abbey (minus his heart – you can find that at Melrose Abbey down in the Borders), and Dunfermline was once the capital of Scotland.

-There are plenty of other towns to visit across the county though, and all of my favourites are along the coast, so let’s begin!
+There are plenty of other towns to visit across the county anyway, and all of my favourites are along the coast, so let’s begin!

 About a year ago, we finally hit up St. Andrews, over on the east coast of Fife.
 St. Andrews is mostly famous for two things: golf courses, and it’s where Wills and Kate met at university.